JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

 used to verify that the API key, which is encoded as a JSON Web Token (JWT), was signed by either `account-service` or Cognito.

-A J1 developer noted that they were able to still access J1 APIs via the CLI tool.
+During the outage a J1 developer noted that they were able to still access J1 APIs via the CLI tool.
 The reason why this occurred was because the lambda authorizer caches the public keys associated with the issuer.
-The developer that used the CLI tool must have gotten lucky and hit a warmed lambda instance that had the values cached.
+The developer that used the CLI tool must have exercised a warmed lambda instance that had the values cached.
 It is also possible that API Gateway had decided to accept the request and avoid invoking the authorizer due to it's built in authorization caching.
 However, the latter is a less likely scenario considering the default TTL is 5 minutes and the developer that noted that successful usage of the CLI had posted the message at 5:17 EST, almost 20 minutes into the outage.

-It's difficult to present concrete evidence to pinpoint the exact issue since logging in via the authorizer is not perfect and the lambda timeout is set to 2 seconds.
-Since calls to Cognito were resulting in 504 errors, it's very possible that authorizer started to time out in situations where the JWKS needed to be fetched, meaning error logging would also not take place.
+The underlying root cause for the authentication issues was the AWS Cognito outage.
+JuipterOne could not provide a workaround withing the timespan of this outage, but JupiterOne has active plans to avoid Cognito JKWS calls for API usage in the future.

 ## Resolution